openTdataCH/netexRealisationGuideSwitzerland/docs/08_service_calendars.md

 *→ [Glossary definition](A4_annex_glossary.md#servicecalendarframe)*

 ### Purpose
-Groups calendar definitions that describe when services operate - day types, operating periods, and day-type assignments.
+Groups calendar definitions that describe when services operate - `DayType`s, [operating periods, **TODO** we don't define / use OperatingPeriod, do we?] and `DayTypeAssignment`s.

-See the following class diagram for the most important objects of the SERVICE CALENDAR FRAME and their relationships to the other frames.
+See the following class diagram for the most important objects of the `ServiceCalendarFrame` and their relationships to the other frames.

 ```mermaid
 classDiagram